Explore or relax by day, then sleep in the cosiest of the choice hotels in Argentina’s Fitzroy national park and Chile’s Paine national park.

 Walk for about an hour and then you will arrive at the Mount Torre viewpoint.
 With good conditions you will have impressive views of Mount Torre, the Adela range and glaciers.
 Stop for a short break.

-This is followed by a 2 hour walk through lenga forest, crossing old glacial moraines and wet plains.
+This is followed by a two-hour walk through lenga forest, crossing old glacial moraines and wet plains.
 Keep an eye out for the bird life here and with luck you might spot a Magellanic woodpecker.

 We then arrive to Laguna Torre which is the source of the River Fitz Roy.
 Here you should be able to see ice floes which have broken off the Torre glacier face.